punneng/learn-knexjs/README.md

 Based on the requirements below

-1. Periodically scrape http://www.nasdaq.com/, parse out the index value of the Nasdaq, and store the result in the database.
+1. Periodically(every 1 minute) scrape http://www.nasdaq.com/, parse out the index value of the Nasdaq, and store the result in the database.
 2. Create RESTful web service to provide those data to a front end.

 ## Running with Docker